PredixDev/px-widths-tools-design/README.md

 * `inuit-widths`: Generates series of classes in the format `.u-7/12` or `.u-7-of-12` (dependent on how the `$inuit-use-fractions` flag is set) to be used for sizing.

-view the full API [here](http://predixdev.github.io/px-widths-tools-design/sassdoc/)
+View the full API [here](http://predixdev.github.io/px-widths-tools-design/sassdoc/).